lpawan/HandGestureRecognition/README.md

 You can any additional functions using fist and thumbdowm gesture.

-Hand gestures are shown in images.
+Hand gestures are shown in Sample Test Input Folder.